 - Not worrying about repeatability in the process as all the config and settings are not ad hoc, i.e. error prone.

-- Reduce the cost of build infrastructure by leveraging dynamic node creation.
+- Reduce the cost of build infrastructure by leveraging On-demand node creation.
 Most organizations have less than 5% utilization of their build environment.

 - Ability to run your build environment behind a firewall and still leverage the SaaS-based DevOps Assembly Line platform.